A Gentlewoman's Tudor ResearchA Gentlewoman's Tudor Research

 • 11/20/06: New images in 1520s (A Young Englishwoman), and 1540s (Portrait of a Young Woman; Lady of the Bodenham Family with lots of details).

-Here are various images of English women's garments from the first half of sixteenth century, specifically 1500-1540s.
-This is the reign of King Henry VIII, and perhaps Edward and Mary's reign.
-Some images may come from outside of England, if they are similar to the Tudor garments of the time.
+Here are various images of English women's garments from the first half of sixteenth century, specifically 1480s-1540s.
+This is the reign of King Henry VII, King Henry VIII, and into young King Edward's reign.
+Most images are from Northern Europe, with a focus on English & French styles.
 I am collecting these here to provide a time line of images, to better understand the line and form, and any progressive changes over that chronology.

 The images on my site are scanned from various books I own, or found on the Internet if they are large enough.
 I show them here by chronological order if they are dated, or by best approximation of the date.